 - Should not cover more than 50% of the land around the original house

-- If the land falls in a National Park, the Broads, an Area of Outstanding Natural Beauty or World Heritage Site, the maximum areas to be covered by buildings, enclosures, containers and pools more than 20 metres from the house is limited to 10 square metres.
+- If the land falls in a designated area such as a National Park, the Broads, an Area of Outstanding Natural Beauty or World Heritage Site, the maximum areas to be covered by buildings, enclosures, containers and pools more than 20 metres from the house is limited to 10 square metres.

 - If your house is Listed or on designated land, any shed will require planning permission